 The course presentation is open and accessible from the website and can be reviewed at any time by anyone visiting the site.

-In order for UMB students to record completion of the training and be in compliance, you must take the Assessment, the link for which is on the last slide of course presentation.
-From there, UMB students are prompted to enter their UMID in order to take the Assessment, and record their successful completion of the training.
+For UMB students to record completion of the training and be in compliance, you must take the assessment, the link for which is on the last slide of course presentation.
+From there, UMB students are prompted to enter their UMID to take the assessment and record their successful completion of the training.

 If the UMB student doesn’t pass the assessment, they must review the course presentation in full before they can attempt the assessment again.

 After you successfully complete the assessment, you will receive an email confirmation (with a Certificate of Completion) from TitleIXCompliance@umaryland.edu.
 Please check your spam box.
 Completion also can be confirmed by visiting https://cf.umaryland.edu/titleix/check_status.cfm.

 If you have any questions, you can send an email to the Title IX Compliance Team at TitleIXCompliance@umaryland.edu.
 Be sure to include your name in the subject line of the email to ensure prompt response.

 If you're a current student and you've missed the most recent deadline, you should review the presentation and take the assessment as soon as possible.

 A hold will be placed on your student records pending satisfaction of this compliance requirement for the current academic year.
 The hold will be removed upon successful completion of the training.
 However, it may take two or more business days to remove the hold from your records.